 3. International Student Identity Card

 With an ISIC card, you gain access to student services and facilities internationally, with access to over 42,000 student benefits and discounts in close to 125,000 locations in more than 130 countries.
 Typical discounts include accommodation, food, or trips abroad.
 Therefore it’s perfect if you’re into travelling and if you’re studying overseas.
-This card costs £12 for a virtual copy if purchasing from the UK.
-To receive a plastic card, it’s £15.
+This card costs £12 for a virtual copy if purchased from the UK.

 What is UNiDAYS?

-UNiDAYS card is widely popular as it’s one of the free student discount cards that offers discount online and in-store.
+UNiDAYS card is widely popular as it’s a free student discount card that offers online and in-store discounts.
 However, it uses an app in place of a plastic card.
-If you show your profile on the app while at a checkout, you can receive 10%-50% discount depending on the store.
+If you show your profile on the app at checkout, you can receive a 10%-50% discount, depending on the store.
 This includes all the leading brands and retailers, for example, Asos, Benefit, Bella Italia and many more.
-For the full list visit UNiDAYS.
+For the full list, visit UNiDAYS.